Alpha Alexander

-Alpha Alexander (born June 9, 1954 in Nashville, Tennessee) was co-founder of the Black Women in Sport Foundation.
+Alpha Alexander (born June 9, 1954, in Nashville, Tennessee) was co-founder of the Black Women in Sport Foundation.

 Early life and education

-Alpha Alexander was born June 9, 1954 in Nashville, Tennessee to parents Alpha Omega Alexander and Rufus S. Alexander.
+Alpha Alexander was born June 9, 1954, in Nashville, Tennessee to parents Alpha Omega Alexander and Rufus S. Alexander.
 Alexander's mother, Alpha Omega Alexander was an elementary school teacher in Dayton, Ohio.
 Alexander's father graduated from the University of Wisconsin and worked for the United States Post Office.
 Alexander later moved to Dayton, Ohio where she grew up.
 Alexander attended Blairwood Elementary and went to Jefferson High School.
 Alexander was unable to play sports at Jefferson High School due to sports not being offered to girls.
 Alexander then went on to attend The College of Wooster in 1976 where she attained her bachelor's degree in Physical Education.
-While there she played Volleyball (1973-1975), Lacrosse, Tennis, and Basketball (1972-1976).
+While there she played Volleyball (1973–1975), Lacrosse, Tennis, and Basketball (1972–1976).
 Alexander earned her master's degree in 1978 and Doctorate degree in 1981 at Temple University in Pennsylvania.

 Career

-In 1976 a Alexander began her career as a graduate assistant in Women's Athletics at Temple University.
-She was the Assistant Women's Athletic Director while there from 1980-1983 and the Women's Athletic Director in 1981–1983.
+In 1976, Alexander began her career as a graduate assistant in Women's Athletics at Temple University.
+She was the Assistant Women's Athletic Director while there from 1980 to 1983 and the Women's Athletic Director in 1981–1983.
 She went on to work at Women's Sports Foundation 1985–1986.
 In 1986 she worked at the YWCA of San Francisco as Health and Wellness Director until 1987 until she became the health and sports advocacy for YWCA of the USA National Office.
 In 1990 Alexander became special assistant to the chief executive officer of the YWCA.
 Alexander then worked as Chancellor to the New York City Board of Education Office in 2000–2001.
-Alexander taught at Walter State Community College from 2001-2005 and Lane College from 2005–2007.
+Alexander taught at Walter State Community College from 2001 to 2005 and Lane College from 2005 to 2007.
 Alexander served on the Olympic and Pan-American Sports Advisory Council, the United States Olympic Committee Board of Directors, and was president of the Arthur Ashe Foundation.
 In 1992 Alexander co founded the Black Women in Sport Foundation with Tina Sloan Green, Nikki Franke, and Linda Greene.
 They met while at Temple University.
 Currently Alexander is the chairperson of the Morristown Taskforce on Diversity.